nicolashahn/stringMatchTool/README.md

 Should be easily extensible for other phrases/positions in text.

+`regexMatchTool.py` is the used the same, but takes regex patterns instead of strings.
+To add or remove strings/regex, change the dictionaries `string_dict` or `regex` dict.
+The A,B,C at the start of the key indicates where to look for the string/regex in the body of the text.

 Requires sqlalchemy, oursql.

 createTest.sql and nukeTest.sql respectively insert and delete a small test dataset.